-The best way to the grasp the differences between the two cameras would be to see it in action visually and that’s why I created the video below.
+The best way to the grasp the differences between the two cameras would be to see it in action visually, and that’s why I created the video right under the equipment section.

 The equipment I used to carry out this guide is listed below.

-You can still do some pretty cool photography with the NOIR camera during the day but if you’re after a clear normal picture then the normal Raspberry Pi camera board is the way to go.
+You can still do some pretty cool photography with the NoIR camera during the day, but if you’re after a clear normal picture then the standard Raspberry Pi camera board is the way to go.

 Night Time Shots with IR Illuminator

-Hopefully this guide has helped you be able to decide which Raspberry Pi camera you will need for your future project.
+Hopefully, this guide has helped you be able to decide which Raspberry Pi camera you will need for your future project.
 There are benefits and cons to both of them, but hopefully, this guide has been clear enough to point out what those differences are.

-If you’re looking to start a new Raspberry Pi project then you should check out some of my cool projects I currently have up.
-I also have plenty more on the way so make sure you check back in the future.
+If you’re looking to start a new Raspberry Pi project, then you should check out some of the cool projects I currently have up.
+I also have plenty more on the way, so make sure you check back in the future.